-The UH3 Phase then implements and evaluates the intervention in clinics, WIC sites, and individual families.
-The aims of this phase are to do the following:
+The UH3 Phase then implemented and evaluated the CHW intervention in clinics, WIC sites, and individual families.
+The aims of this phase were to do the following:

-Exploratory Aim: To determine if the oral health CHW intervention impact on child brushing behaviors varies when the intervention is delivered out of a medical clinic compared to a community WIC center.
+Exploratory Aim: To determine if the oral health CHW intervention impact on child brushing behaviors varied when the intervention is delivered out of a medical clinic compared to a community WIC center.

 The trial is registered on ClinicalTrials.gov.

-We recently received additional support from the NIH to study the impact of COVID-19 on oral health.
-COVID-19 has brought new changes to household dynamics and unforeseen stressors to families already experiencing oral health disparities.
-The medical clinics and social service agencies that service these families have also been majorly affected.
-This supplement aims to determine specific intervention needs regarding dental care access, oral health behaviors, nutrition, and mental health for CO-OP Chicago families and communities following COVID-19.
+We received additional support to study the impact of COVID-19 on oral health.
+COVID-19 brought new changes to household dynamics and unforeseen stressors to families already experiencing oral health disparities.
+The medical clinics and social service agencies that service these families were also majorly affected.
+This supplement aimed to determine specific intervention needs regarding dental care access, oral health behaviors, nutrition, and mental health for CO-OP Chicago families and communities following COVID-19.

 The CO-OP Chicago Cohort Study transitions trial participants and newly enrolled families into a longitudinal cohort to determine predictors of oral health behaviors and caries risk in low-income, urban young children over time.